musicalculinarists/beautiful-jekyll/_posts/2020-04-18-Dreaming_of_David.md

 Wow, okay, that felt like a whole lot of criticism.
 Now to the actual point of this post.

 Despite all of the album’s imperfections and everything mentioned above—there are moments on *Dreaming of David* when Beatty allows himself to dabble on the edge of ‘experimental’ in addition to pop, and they’re incredibly wonderful.
 That is to say—when it’s good, it’s really good.
-There’s real vulnerability and potential and magic embedded in the album if you know where to look.
+There’s real vulnerability and potential and magic embedded in the album if you know where to look.<br>

 ## The highlights are: